On geometry of $2$-nondegenerate CR structures of hypersurface type and flag structures on leaf spaces of Levi foliations: Examples with nontrivial modified symbols

-Although Theorem \ref{gen_nonreg} shows that for nonregular CR symbols homogeneous models appear rarely, they still exist.
 In this section we describe three examples of CR structures to which Theorems \ref{maintheorm} and \ref{maintheorconst} apply.
-All three examples are actually homogeneous CR manifolds, which means that they exhibit the maximally symmetric structures described in Theorem \ref{maintheorconst}, and they illustrate novel applications of this paper's main results.
+All three examples are actually homogeneous CR manifolds, exhibiting the maximally symmetric structures as described in Theorem \ref{maintheorconst}.
+These are instructive examples as they illustrate discrepancies between CR symbols and modified CR symbols, the reduction procedure of Section \ref{reduction_and_nongenericity_section}, and the existence of homogeneous structures with nonregular CR symbols.
+One may expect this latter phenomenon to be uncommon in light of Theorem \ref{gen_nonreg}, so it is valuable to have examples of it.
+For further examples, including a full implementation of the parallelism construction referred to in Theorem \ref{maintheorconst}, see Section \ref{Examples of the canonical parallelism construction}.

-The first example is nonregular in the sense of Definition \eqref{definition of regular}.
+The first example is nonregular in the sense of Definition \ref{definition of regular}.
 This section's second and third examples have the same CR symbol in the sense of \cite[Definition 2.2]{porter2017absolute} but different modified CR symbols, and, as is mentioned in the introduction, while the construction of an absolute parallelism given in \cite{porter2017absolute} is the same for both examples, the construction given here varies, resulting in parallelisms of different dimensions for each example whose dimension matches that of the underlying CR manifold's symmetry group.

-Each example here is described in terms of a reduced modified CR symbol, and since the examples are all homogeneous, Theorem \ref{maintheorconst} implies that we can indeed describe them up to local equivalence by giving one of their reduced modified symbols as defined in \eqref{abstractred}.
+Each example in this section is a maximally symmetric homogeneous structure described in terms of a reduced modified CR symbol, and Theorem \ref{maintheorconst} implies that we can indeed describe such structures up to local equivalence by giving one of their reduced modified symbols as defined in \eqref{abstractred}.
 From a given reduced modified symbol $\mathfrak g^{0,\mathrm{red}}$, one can construct globally the homogeneous model $(M_0,H^{\mathrm{flat}})$ exhibiting the flat CR structure with constant reduced modified symbol $\mathfrak g^{0,\mathrm{red}}$ as described in Section \ref{reduction_and_nongenericity_section}.

 \begin{example} Let $\mathfrak{g}_{-}$ be the five dimensional Heisenberg algebra with a basis $(e_0,\ldots,e_4)$ whose nonzero brackets are given by

 The basis $(e_1,\ldots, e_4)$ spans $\mathfrak{g}_{-1}$, and we define